cosmos/cosmos-sdk/PENDING.md

   - [\#3419](https://github.com/cosmos/cosmos-sdk/pull/3419) Fix `q distr slashes` panic
   - [\#3453](https://github.com/cosmos/cosmos-sdk/pull/3453) The `rest-server` command didn't respect persistent flags such as `--chain-id` and `--trust-node` if they were passed on the command line.
+  - [\#3427](https://github.com/cosmos/cosmos-sdk/issues/3427) Gaiacli generates/recovers the same address irrespective of the --account or --index arguments.

 * Gaia